Skip to main content

 Funded ADA for 2025-26

 • Lompoc Unified is currently projecting funded ADA using the three-year average which results in a gradual drop in funded ADA.
-For 2025/2026, the district’s funded ADA is 8265, which is within about 200 of the estimated actual ADA.
-For 2025/2026, enrollment is 8,765, and is projected to continue to decline in the two outer years.
+For 2025/2026, the district’s funded ADA is 8245, which is about 200 higher than the projected actual ADA.
+For 2025/2026, enrollment is 8,766, and is projected to continue to decline in the two outer years.

 Revenue